riyaa42/CapstoneProject_Dynabot/README.md

 - **Control Nodes**: human_approval (breakpoint for user decisions)

 - **Conditional Routing** enables dynamic execution:
-  - Research mode check: Routes to optimize_query + parallel searches OR direct generation
+  - After retrieval, checks if Research Mode is on → if yes, runs optimize_query + parallel searches; if no, goes straight to generation
-  - Quality evaluation: Routes to pass_answer (score ≥5) OR retry_counter (score <5)
+  - After evaluation, checks the score → ≥5 passes, <5 triggers retry logic
-  - Retry escalation: Routes based on retry_count (1→rewrite, 2→expand, 3→failure)
+  -Retry escalation: count=1 → rewrite query, count=2 → expand search, count=3 → give up
-  - Human approval: Routes based on user decision (retry with new query OR expand with original)
+  - After human approval, checks what the user picked → retry with new query or expand with original

-- **State Persistence**: MemorySaver checkpointer stores state snapshots at each node, allowing resumption after human interrupts
+- **State Persistence**:  MemorySaver checkpoints the state at each node so the graph can pick up where it left off after interrupts
-- **Thread Management**: Unique thread_id per session enables multi-user concurrent execution without state collision
+- **Thread Management**: Each session gets a unique thread_id to prevent state collisions between users
-- **Interrupt Handling**: Graph pauses execution at human_approval node, detects pause state, and allows UI to request user input
+- **Interrupt Handling**: The graph pauses at human_approval, and the UI detects this to show the approval form

 ### Research Mode Integration